-The temporal correlation of monthly mean timeseries from 2003 to 2010 is reduced in the 1 2 MRE, especially over the Mediterranean marine stations (drops from 0.74 to 0.49) and Scandinavia (from 0.39 to 0.23).
-The temporal correlation over Scandinavia is very low, 3 4 because the MRE cannot capture the spring maximum, as it will be shown in section 3.2.
-5 Moreover, the issue of the MLS bias correction in the assimilation procedure has caused drifts in the tropospheric ozone concentrations between August 2004 and December 2007 (a 6 7 detailed explanation of this issue can be found in Inness et al., 2013).
-The problem was 8 tracked down and alleviated after year 2008 of the MRE.
-The deterioration of the temporal 9 correlation in the MRE in comparison to the control simulation can be attributed to the 10 assimilation procedure followed up to MRE year 2008.
-Calculation of temporal correlation 11 coefficients before (2003-2007) and after (2008-2012) indicates that R increases in all subregions after removal of MLS bias correction.
-Figure 3 shows the comparison of the 12 13 seasonal FGE, MNMB and R for the MRE and the CTRL near surface ozone over the 14 different European subregions for the common time period 2003-2010.
-On a seasonal basis 15 the greatest improvement due to assimilation is seen during the winter months, when the CTRL suffers from the largest negative bias.
-In summer the impact of assimilation is smaller, 16 17 eventually because near surface ozone is largely controlled by the photochemical processes.
-18 The assimilation correction on ozone is due to the stratospheric and total ozone column.
-More 19 results on the impact on tropospheric ozone from assimilation in the stratosphere can be found 20 in Lefever et al. (2014).
+- 1 increased by 5% in IP).
+Over South Mid-Europe and the Mediterranean marine stations the - 2 change in FGE and MNMB is negligible on an annual basis. - 3 The temporal correlation of monthly mean timeseries from 2003 to 2010 is reduced in the - 4 MRE, especially over the Mediterranean marine stations (drops from 0.74 to 0.49) and - 5 Scandinavia (from 0.39 to 0.23).
+The temporal correlation over Scandinavia is very low, - 6 because the MRE cannot capture the spring maximum, as it will be shown in section 3.2. - 7 Moreover, the issue of the MLS bias correction in the assimilation procedure has caused drifts - 8 in the tropospheric ozone concentrations between August 2004 and December 2007 (a - 9 detailed explanation of this issue can be found in Inness et al., 2013).
+The problem was - 10 tracked down and alleviated after year 2008 of the MRE.
+The deterioration of the temporal - 11 correlation in the MRE in comparison to the control simulation can be attributed to the - 12 assimilation procedure followed up to MRE year 2008.
+Calculation of temporal correlation - coefficients before (2003-2007) and after (2008-2012) indicates that R increases in all - subregions after removal of MLS bias correction.
+Figure 3 shows the comparison of the - seasonal FGE, MNMB and R for the MRE and the CTRL near surface ozone over the - different European subregions for the common time period 2003-2010.
+On a seasonal basis - 17 the greatest improvement due to assimilation is seen during the winter months, when the - 18 CTRL suffers from the largest negative bias.
+The impact on surface ozone is smaller in - 19 summer, eventually because near surface ozone is largely controlled by photochemical - 20 processes.

-21 3.2 Annual cycle of near surface ozone
+3.2 Annual cycle of near surface ozone

-22 The average 2003-2012 observed and MRE annual cycle of near surface ozone is shown in 23 Figure 4.
-With the only exception of the Mediterranean region (MDc and MDm), the modeled annual cycles of ozone have differences in the shape from the observed ones.
-The most 24 25 striking disagreement is seen over Scandinavia (SC), where the MRE captures the annual 26 range (13 ppb: the monthly maximum minus the monthly minimum of the year), but 27 completely fails to reproduce surface ozone seasonality.
-While observations indicate a clear 28 spring maximum (40 ppb), a characteristic ozone behavior in very clean and remote atmospheres in the northern hemisphere (Volz and Kley, 1988), no indication of spring ozone 29 maximum is evident in the MRE surface ozone; on the contrary, a clear lower maximum (35 30 31 ppb) is found in late summer.
+- 24 The average 2003-2012 observed and MRE annual cycle of near surface ozone is shown in - 25 Figure 4.
+With the only exception of the Mediterranean region (MDc and MDm), the modeled - annual cycles of ozone have differences in the shape from the observed ones.
+The most - 27 striking disagreement is seen over Scandinavia (SC), where the MRE captures the annual - 28 range (13 ppb: the monthly maximum minus the monthly minimum of the year), but - 29 completely fails to reproduce surface ozone seasonality.
+While observations indicate a clear - 30 spring maximum (40 ppb), a characteristic ozone behavior in very clean and remote - atmospheres in the northern hemisphere (Volz and Kley, 1988), no indication of spring ozone